microchip-pic-avr-examples/pic18f56q24-phase-sequence-detection-of-ac-supply-mplab-mcc/README.md

 The following steps explain how to set the hardware for the Three-Phase sequence detection, using the PIC18F56Q24 microcontroller.
 The figure below shows the hardware setup used for the application demo.
 * Insert the PIC18F56Q24 Curiosity Nano board in the slot designed for MCU board.

-  **Note:** When inserting the Curiosity Nano board, the user can use the Curiosity Nano Base markings for a better orientation.
+  **Note:** When inserting the Curiosity Nano board, the user can use the Curiosity Nano Base markings for better orientation.

-* Insert three waveform clicks in the three mikroBUS slots available on the Curiosity Nano Base board.
+* Insert the three waveform clicks in the three mikroBUS slots available on the Curiosity Nano Base board
-* Connect the output of the waveform clicks to the respective microcontroller I/O pins using SMA connectors.
+* Connect the output of the waveform clicks to the respective microcontroller I/O pins using SMA connectors
-* Connect the SMA output connectors to input of ADC and ZCD.
-(It has only 2 ZCDs which are connected to click 1 and click 3)
+* Connect the SMA output connectors to inputs of ADC and ZCD as given below (It has only 2 ZCDs which are connected to Click 1 and Click 3)
+	* Connect Signal-1 of Waveform Click 1 to the RA0 (ADC AN0 input) and RC2 (ZCD2 Input)
+	* Connect Signal-2 of Waveform Click 2 to the RA1 (ADC AN1 input)
+	* Connect Signal-3 of Waveform Click 3 to the RA2 (ADC AN2 input) and RB0 (ZCD1 Input)
-* Connect the Curiosity Nano Board to a host computer (PC) using the standard USB type-C cable.
+* Connect the Curiosity Nano Board to a host computer (PC) using the standard USB type-C cable

 <p align="center">
   <img width=750 height=auto src="images/hardwareSetup.png">